 - 1. Check the membrane condition.
 A membrane that is not stretched smoothly across the tip of the sensor will cause unstable measurements.
 If necessary, change membrane and electrolyte. - Residual chlorine sensors can be tested with a digital voltmeter (DVM) to determine if a major sensor problem exists.
-Follow the steps below to verify sensor integrity: - A. Disconnect the five sensor wires from the back of the chlorine monitor.
-Those wires are color coded white, brown, red, black, and green.
+Follow the steps below to verify sensor integrity: - A. Disconnect the six sensor wires from the back of the chlorine monitor.
+Those wires are color coded white, blue, brown, red, black, and green.
 Note that the brown wire may be replaced with an orange wire in some cables. - B. Remove the electrolyte chamber from the sensor and dry the electrodes with a paper towel. - C. Connect a DVM between the white and brown (or orange) wires.
 Reading resistance, you should find an open circuit value of infinite resistance.
 There must be no measurable resistance at all between these wires.
-Any resistance at all indicates either water in the cable connector or the breakdown in an electrode seal. - D. Connect a DVM between the red and white wires.
+Any resistance at all indicates either water in the cable connector or the breakdown in an electrode seal. - D. Connect a DVM between the blue and brown (or orange) wires.
+Reading resistance, you should find an open circuit value of infinite resistance.
+There must be no measurable resistance at all between these wires.
+Any resistance at all indicates either water in the cable connector or the breakdown in an electrode seal. - E. Connect a DVM between the red and white wires.
 The red wire is part of the RTD circuit and the white wire is part of the measuring cell.
 There should be no connection.
 Reading resistance, you should find an open circuit value of infinite resistance.
-Any resistance at all indicates either water in the cable connector or the breakdown in an electrode seal. - E. Connect the DVM between the red and black wires.
+Any resistance at all indicates either water in the cable connector or the breakdown in an electrode seal. - F. Connect the DVM between the red and black wires.
 These are the RTD leads, and you should find a resistance value that depends on the temperature.
 The table below lists the resistance values for various temperatures.
 Reading resistance between the red and green wires should give exactly the same values as between red and black.

 Temperature Resistance

-°C $\Omega$
+°C Ω

 0 100.0

 5 101.9

 10 103.9

 15 105.8

 20 107.8

 25 109.7

 30 111.7

 35 113.6

 40 115.5

 45 117.5

 50 119.4